 When your thermostat displays error code e73, it means that the Rc wire is not receiving power.

-This may be as easy as the breaker being shut off, but it can also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
+This may be as simple as the breaker being shut off, but it could also be a problem with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
 If nothing looks to be out of place, it’s a good idea to contact a local professional.